-In addition to endovascular aneurysm repair, CARE Hospitals has developed numerous aneurysm therapies.
+In addition to endovascular aneurysm repair, CARE Hospitals has developed numerous aneurysm treatment in Hyderabad at its best.
 A minimally invasive aneurysm treatment is provided here by specialists who are skilled and come with vast knowledge.
 At CARE Hospitals, you can experience;

 New therapies: We have worked for a decade to understand the causes of aneurysms and try to develop new treatments.

 The outcomes of our care are excellent: Every year, we treat more than 150 patients with aortic aneurysm disease.
 Many of whom are in need of highly complex treatment.

 Patients at the CARE Hospitals receive personal attention from vascular surgeons.
 The risks and benefits of treatment are explained to you in detail and we listen carefully to what you say.

 A second opinion can still be obtained at our vascular surgery practice even if you have been evaluated elsewhere.
 Our goal is to help you make an informed decision about your aneurysm treatment.